evergreen-ci/lobster/README.md

 Lobster can:

-- search any bookmarked or filtered lines by regexp (the "Find" button).
+- search any bookmarked, filtered, or otherwise visible lines by regexp (the "Find" button).
 If the regexp finds multiple occurrences in the same log line, it will only count one, but it will highlight them all
 - apply one or more regexp filters to the log lines (the "Add Filter" button)
 - enable and disable individual filters
 - match or inverse match filters
 - cache the recently accessed files locally to improve load time
 - view locally-stored log files
-- double click on a line number to bookmark (or unbookmark) that line and click on that number on the left-hand side to jump to it
+- double click on a line to bookmark (or unbookmark) that line and click on that line number on the left-hand side to jump to it
 - click on the "Wrap" toggle to turn line wrapping on and off
 - pre-format all bookmarked lines for display in JIRA.
 The JIRA text area contains the formatted bookmark content
 - ...and more!